SreekanthDS/SreekanthDS/README.md

 I'm not your run-of-the-mill coder; I'm a Computer Science Maestro 🧑🏻‍🎓, a Software Sorcerer 🧑🏻‍💻, and a Gaming Guru 🕹️!
 Currently soaking up all the tech wisdom the cosmos has to offer.
 Oh, and I graduated with First-Class Honours?
 Well, duh! 😛

 ## What's my game plan? 🎮
 In 2023, I'm leveling up from yesterday's me.

-Fun fact: I wield the troubleshooting gun for hardware headaches 🔫 and dance with assembly 🖥️.
-Not-so-fun fact: Math isn't my fan, but I conquer it like a freakin' pro 😐.
-Anime ❤️📺🍿 is my off-duty escape, and my motto?
+- Fun fact: I wield the troubleshooting gun for hardware headaches 🔫 and dance with assembly 🖥️.
+- Not-so-fun fact: Math isn't my fan, but I conquer it like a freakin' pro 😐.
+- Anime ❤️📺🍿 is my off-duty escape.
+- my motto?
 "Everything you can imagine is real" 🙃!

 ## Where do I code magic? 💻
 Currently, I'm the Full-Stack Maestro @ International Workplace.
 Imagine a symphony of code, and that's my workspace.